 Faculty and staff members are in a unique position to identify and help students who are in crisis.
 It is important to recognize that there may be times when students’ concerns and questions may cross over from those needing mentoring into those requiring more clinical professional assistance.

-Below we have identified various symptoms of distress and indicators as to when a referral to the Counseling Center may be necessary.
+Below we have identified various symptoms of distress and indicators as to when a referral to Counseling Services may be necessary.
 You may also refer to our online A Faculty and Staff Guide to Helping Students in Distress to assist in your decision-making and support of students exhibiting distress.

 SIGNS OF DISTRESS